 For more information on registration for all staff and students undertaking research using human samples, see: Registration and Training.

 It is important for the continuation of research, the reputation of its researchers and that of the University more broadly, that the University adheres to its HTA licence and adopts best practice, including robust and effective quality management, to its activities involving human tissue.
-If any staff or students knowingly breach the Human Tissue Act, 2004, the provisions of the HTA licence, the HTA Directions or Codes of Practice, or the University’s related policies and Standard Operating Procedures, detailed in the Quality Manual, they may be subject to the University’s Code of Practice for the Investigation of Research Misconduct and to the University’s Disciplinary Regulations for staff and students.
+If any staff or students knowingly breach the Human Tissue Act, 2004, the provisions of the HTA licence, the HTA Directions or Codes of Practice, or the University’s related policies and Standard Operating Procedures, detailed in the Quality Manual, they may be subject to the University’s Code of Practice for the Investigation of Research Misconduct.

 Governance and Management Structure